shaktisingh204/farmlink/README.md

 ## Key Features

-The platform is divided into four distinct user portals and a public-facing website, each tailored with specific features.

-### 1. Public-Facing Website

-The main entry point for users, showcasing the platform's capabilities.

--   **Engaging Landing Page:** A visually rich introduction to FarmLink's features and mission.
--   **User Portals:** Clear navigation to dedicated login and registration pages for each user role.
--   **AI-Powered FAQ Chatbot:** An interactive bot, powered by Gemini, that answers visitor questions about the platform's features.
--   **Feature Showcases:** Detailed sections for public-facing tools like the AI Price Estimator and Distribution Optimizer.

-### 2. Farmer Portal

-A comprehensive dashboard for farmers to manage their business.

--   **AI Price Advisor:** Upload a photo of produce to get an AI-driven quality assessment and a fair market price recommendation.
--   **Agri-Assistant Chatbot:** A specialized AI expert that answers any farming-related question, from crop diseases to soil management.
--   **Produce Listings Management:** Easily create, view, and manage produce listings for sale.
--   **AI Market Suggestions:** Get AI-analyzed suggestions on the best markets to sell specific produce based on real-time price data.
--   **Order & Earnings Management:** Track incoming orders and review payment history.

-### 3. Retailer Portal

-Tools for retailers to source the best local produce.

--   **Browse Produce:** A comprehensive and filterable view of all produce available from every farmer on the platform.
--   **AI Recommended Deals:** The platform uses AI to analyze purchasing history and favorites to generate personalized deal recommendations.
--   **Direct Ordering:** Place orders directly with farmers through the platform.
--   **Favorites:** Save preferred produce items for quick access.

-### 4. Market Manager Portal

-A high-level dashboard for overseeing market operations.

--   **Market Overview Analytics:** A dashboard with key metrics on platform activity, including total revenue, user participation, and sales trends visualized with charts.
--   **Farmer & Retailer Activity:** Monitor the participation and activity levels of all farmers and retailers.
--   **Logistics Snapshot:** A real-time view of all orders and deliveries across the market.
--   **Revenue Tracking:** A complete log of all transactions and revenue flowing through the platform.

-### 5. Admin Portal

-The central control panel for platform administrators.

--   **User Management:** View a list of all registered users (farmers, retailers, etc.) and their roles.
--   **Platform-Wide Analytics:** Access high-level analytics and data visualizations for the entire ecosystem.
--   **Transaction Monitoring:** A complete log of all transactions occurring on the platform.
+The platform's features are tailored to the specific needs of each user role, leveraging AI to provide actionable insights and streamline operations.

+### For Farmers:

+#### 1. AI Price Advisor
+-   **How it Works:** Farmers upload a photo of their produce, specify the commodity, and provide their location.
+The AI analyzes the image to assess quality (freshness, ripeness, defects) and fetches real-time prices from market data APIs for that commodity.
+It then recommends a fair market price per kg based on both the quality assessment and the market data.
+-   **Tech Used:** Genkit, Gemini Vision model, Firebase Realtime Database, Next.js Server Actions.

+#### 2. Agri-Assistant Chatbot
+-   **How it Works:** A conversational AI chatbot where farmers can ask any farming-related question.
+The AI, powered by a Gemini model fine-tuned for agricultural expertise, provides instant, actionable advice on topics like crop diseases, soil health, and pest control.
+-   **Tech Used:** Genkit, Gemini, React.

+#### 3. Produce Listings Management
+-   **How it Works:** Farmers can easily create, view, and manage their produce listings.
+They can set the name, variety, quantity, price, and description, and upload an image.
+All listings are stored in Firebase Realtime Database and are instantly available to retailers on the platform.
+-   **Tech Used:** Firebase Realtime Database, Next.js Server Actions, React.

+#### 4. AI Market Suggestions
+-   **How it Works:** Farmers select a commodity they wish to sell.
+The AI uses a Genkit tool to query a government market data API for the latest prices across different regions.
+It then analyzes this data to provide a summary of market conditions and suggests the most profitable markets for that specific produce.
+-   **Tech Used:** Genkit, Gemini, External Data API, Next.js Server Actions.

+### For Retailers:

+#### 1. Browse and Order Produce
+-   **How it Works:** Retailers can view a comprehensive, real-time catalog of all produce listed by every farmer on the platform.
+They can see details like price, quantity, and farmer information, and place orders directly.
+-   **Tech Used:** Firebase Realtime Database, React.

+#### 2. AI Recommended Deals
+-   **How it Works:** The AI analyzes a retailer's order history and favorited items to understand their preferences.
+It then compares these preferences with all currently available produce to generate a personalized list of 2-3 recommended deals, complete with a reason for each suggestion.
+-   **Tech Used:** Genkit, Gemini, Firebase Realtime Database, Next.js Server Actions.

+#### 3. Favorites Management
+-   **How it Works:** Retailers can mark any produce item as a favorite.
+This creates a personalized list for quick access and also provides data for the AI Deal Recommender.
+-   **Tech Used:** Firebase Realtime Database, React.

+### For Market Managers & Admins:

+#### 1. Centralized Analytics Dashboards
+-   **How it Works:** Both Market Managers and Admins have access to dashboards that provide a high-level view of platform activity.
+These dashboards display key metrics like total revenue, user counts (farmers and retailers), active listings, and sales trends visualized with charts.
+-   **Tech Used:** Firebase Realtime Database, Recharts, React.

+#### 2. User and Transaction Monitoring
+-   **How it Works:** Admins and Market Managers can view detailed tables listing all users (farmers, retailers) and all transactions (orders) that have occurred on the platform.
+This allows for complete oversight and logistical management.
+-   **Tech Used:** Firebase Realtime Database, Next.js Server Actions, React.

+### Public Features:

+#### 1. AI-Powered FAQ Chatbot
+-   **How it Works:** An interactive chatbot on the main landing page, powered by a Gemini model, is trained on platform-specific information to answer visitor questions about FarmLink's features and mission.
+-   **Tech Used:** Genkit, Gemini, React.

 ## Getting Started